McShare/pokedrock-docs/docs/how-to-use/installation.md

 ## Import

-The way to import Add-on is different on different platforms
+The way to import Add-on is different on different platforms, please refer to this tutorial: <https://learn.microsoft.com/en-us/minecraft/creator/documents/addonpackinstallation>

 ## Play